-Category 3 Category 2 Category 1 e .
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

-Structural movement

-Repair category 1

-Notes There was no evidence of significant structural movement within the limitations of our inspection.
+Structural movement Repair category 1 Notes There was no evidence of significant structural movement within the limitations of our inspection.
+Concrete footings around the base of the walls to the original part of the property may be indicative of past structural repair in the form of underpinning.